-DevOps is an important evolution in the field of application delivery and management practices, and is gaining favour globally as a way to improve both application quality and availability as compared to legacy approaches.
+DevOps is an important evolution in the field of application delivery and management practices and is gaining favour globally as a way to improve both application quality and availability.

 The term ‘DevOps’ refers to a philosophy of operations automation in which the opportunity for slow or error-prone hands-on involvement in the build, test, packaging, deployment and monitoring steps for complex application resources is either reduced or removed.

 ArenaCore embraces this philosophy and creates opportunities for better visibility & integration of architecture design changes into the DevOps flow.

 The importance of visibility during architecture changes is critical.
 As new and changed application architectures are planned and designed the evolution and visibility of these changes can be managed across relevant team members so that unexpected impacts can be identified and actioned ahead of time.

 Whilst ArenaCore does not aim to overlay all activities within the DevOps domain, it can act as a helpful addition to the DevOps philosophy by improving overall team design awareness.